-Preserve the district’s ability to exercise its water rights consistent with board policy EL-7.6
+Preserves the district’s ability to exercise its water rights consistent with board policy EL-7.6

-Maximize the use of the dam without increasing the risk of flooding consistent with board policy E-2.2
+Maximizes the use of the dam without increasing the risk of flooding consistent with board policy E-2.2

-Minimize exposure of staff to a potentially hazardous environment during removal and reinstallation of the dam.
+Minimizes exposure of staff to a potentially hazardous environment during removal and reinstallation of the dam.

-Perform operations and maintenance in a more environmentally sensitive manner by minimizing the need for construction equipment or activities in streams and entrainment of aquatic species in recharge systems consistent with board policy E-1.
+Performs operations and maintenance in a more environmentally sensitive manner by minimizing the need for construction equipment or activities in streams and entrainment of aquatic species in recharge systems consistent with board policy E-1.

 Water district contacts: